aumpierre-unb/McCabe-Thiele-for-GNU-Octave/README.md

 ### Operation Lines

-The global and specific material balances for any equilibrium stage *n* is given by
+The global and specific material balances for any equilibrium stage *n* are given by

 $$
 V_{n-1} - L_n = V_n - L_{n+1}